akul-bharadwaj/DevOps-Python/README.md

 # DevOps-Python

-This is a project on logistics.
+This is a project on logistics between cities.